widberg/atk/README.md

 #### disableContextMenu()

-Sitting Ducks, The Mummy: The Animated Series, CT Special Forces: Fire for Effect/Special Forces: Nemesis Strik, Garfield: A Tail of Two Kitties/Garfield 2, and Ratatouille only!
+Sitting Ducks, The Mummy: The Animated Series, CT Special Forces: Fire for Effect/Special Forces: Nemesis Strike, Garfield: A Tail of Two Kitties/Garfield 2, and Ratatouille only!
 Disable the right-click menu present in later games.

 ```sh
 [Local::overlay.exe]-> disableContextMenu()